colintwh/sql-basics/README.md

    + *work in progress..*

+---

-### Configuring Jupyter Notebooks to run SQL
+### Configuring Jupyter Notebooks as an SQL-client tool

-   To demonstrate running of SQL examples, I have configured to use these Python Jupyter Notebooks to execute SQL statements directly.
-To begin, you'll need to install `ipython-sql` and import `sqlalchemy` module in your environment which you have launch Jupyter Notenbook from.
+   To demonstrate the running of SQL examples, I have configured to use these Jupyter Notebooks to execute SQL statements directly.
+To begin, you'll need to install `ipython-sql` and import `sqlalchemy` module in your environment which you have launch Jupyter Notebook from.
 You will also need to install the required DBAPI (shorthand for *Python Database API Specification*) package to connect to your database server.
 As I'll be using PostgreSQL, the `psycopg2` DBAPI package is thus needed.
 You can refer to this site [here](https://docs.sqlalchemy.org/en/13/core/engines.html) for more details.

 ### Running SQL statements